SickProdigy/SickGamingBot/Commands-Full-List.md

-SickGamingBot has a lot of features, with 33 modules and 7 main categories:
+# SickGamingBot has a lot of features, with 33 modules and 7 main categories:

+### Still in development.

 1. 👩‍💼 Administration:
 2. 🚓 Moderation: see-warns, setlogs, checkinvites, poll, and 6 more!
 3. 🎵 Music: play, skip, queue, np, and 2 more!